bodo-ai/PyDough/documentation/functions.md

 The `DAYOFWEEK` function returns the day of the week for a given date/timestamp.
 It takes a single argument, which is a date/timestamp, and returns an integer between 1 and 7,or between 0 and 6, depending on the `start_of_week` config and `start_week_as_zero` config.
 Please see the [Session Configs](./usage.md#session-configs) documentation for more details.

+In other words, `DAYOFWEEK` returns which day of the week is the given date/timestamp, where the first day of the give date/timestamp is decided by the `start_of_week` config.

 ```py
 # Returns the day of the week for the current date
 Orders.CALCULATE(day_of_week = DAYOFWEEK(order_date))